 Whilst your ROI evaluation may give you a clear idea of which proposal to choose, the reality is that all of your potential providers will be eager to do business with you, thus enabling you to use your comparative data as leverage in further negotiations.
 Just because one provider seems to offer the best ROI doesn’t mean the other “nearly perfect” providers should be dismissed: you now have the opportunity to reach out to them and explore the possibility of making some alterations to their proposal to create a winning solution for both parties.

-Enter into discussion with potential providers to better understand what the elements of their proposed programme are, and explore the extent to which these could be customised to provide you with more suitable training.
+Enter into discussion with training providers to better understand what the elements of their proposed programme are, and explore the extent to which these could be customised to provide you with more suitable training.
 Look at the tools that are utilised in each proposal – how suitable are they for your company?
 Do they need to be changed?
 If so, how will that impact the costs of the training?
 Just remember: not all customisations may be possible, so be willing to compromise.
 And make sure that you think carefully beforehand about defining the acceptable margin in which you’re willing to do so.

 In addition to these negotiations surrounding the content of training proposals, this is also the ideal juncture to negotiate the cost of the proposed training interventions.
 Armed with your data on ROI, you should have a clear idea of what it is that you need and how much you’re willing to pay for it.
 But remember: throughout all these negotiations, keep things amicable.
 Ultimately, you will want to work with the chosen provider and they want to work with you.
 Even if you don’t come to an agreement this time, be sure to part on good terms as this is a connection that could lead to future dealings and training programmes.